12 Must Have Apps for Thailand

 You can hook up your card to the app or just pay with cash.

-If you’re going to make friends and want to communicate with anyone in Thailand, then this is yet another one of those must have apps for Thailand!
+If you’re going to make friends and want to communicate with anyone in Thailand, then this is yet another one of those helpful apps.

 This is probably one of the most popular apps in Thailand and it is also used in other Southeast Asia countries.